 After experiencing a life-changing stroke or other illness, your doctor may recommend rehabilitation as the next step in your journey to recovery—but what does that mean, and where should rehabilitation take place?
 Doing your research and selecting the right inpatient rehabilitation hospital is a critical step for a successful recovery.
 Consider the questions below to help you make thoughtful and informed decisions throughout the rehabilitation process.

 Your doctor said you need rehabilitation.
 What next?

 The American Heart Association/American Stroke Association has issued its first guidelines on adult stroke rehabilitation calling for intensive, multidisciplinary treatment.
-The consistency of the findings in favor of IRF referral suggests that stroke survivors who qualify for IRF services should receive this care in preference to skilled nursing facility-based care.
+The consistency of the findings in favor of inpatient rehabilitation referral suggests that stroke survivors who qualify for inpatient rehabilitation hospital services should receive this care in preference to skilled nursing facility-based care.

 Unlike skilled nursing facilities, inpatient rehabilitation hospitals are required to provide at least three hours of therapy five days a week and will allow access to trained physicians and rehabilitation equipment and technology that may not be available elsewhere.

-What can I gain from an inpatient rehabilitation hospital that I may not get from a skilled nursing facilities?
+What can I gain from an inpatient rehabilitation hospital that I may not get from a skilled nursing facility?